 The most important lesson I’ve learned about work is this: It’s not about what you do, it’s about the results you get.
 That’s the difference between efficiency and effectiveness.

 Sending 100 emails per hour might be a very efficient use of your time.
 But what results does it bring you?
 That’s what matters the most.

 Even though I like scientific research, there are things science can’t teach you.

 In this book, McCormack shares everything that people in business schools or companies will never tell you.
 He talks about office politics, standing up for yourself, getting results, job-boredom, and making things happen.

 The best thing?
 McCormack is street smart.
 His knowledge came from experience.
-And it’s still relevant.
+And it’s still relevant for self-knowledge.